m-zoom/forex/replit.md

 ## Overview

 This is an AI-powered desktop application built with Python and Tkinter that automatically detects and analyzes forex chart patterns in real-time.
-The system integrates with the Alpha Vantage API to fetch live forex data and uses machine learning models to identify common chart patterns like Head and Shoulders, Double Tops/Bottoms, Triangles, and Support/Resistance levels.
+The system integrates with the Financial Datasets API to fetch live forex data and uses machine learning models to identify common chart patterns like Head and Shoulders, Double Tops/Bottoms, Triangles, and Support/Resistance levels.

 ## System Architecture